 Life jackets are worn for all watersports, small boats and even on our 50’ yacht boats while under sail or power.
 Harnesses are worn during all night sails.

 Protection from the Caribbean’s strong sun begins with our Packing List, which helps you get ready for your summer trip with Sail Caribbean.
-We ask you to bring a hat, a lightweight long sleeve shirt, sunglasses and sunscreen for sun protection.
+We ask you to bring a hat, a lightweight long-sleeved shirt, sunglasses, and sunscreen for sun protection.
 You may also want to consider bringing a “rash guard” top that can be worn in the water.
 Additionally, our staff members continually remind students to re-apply sunscreen throughout the day.
-If a student shows the beginnings of a burn, the captain will place them on “shirt duty”, for as long as necessary.
+If a student shows the beginnings of a burn, the captain will place them on “shirt duty”, where they are required to wear clothing to shield them from the sun for as long as necessary.
 We also emphasize hydration and play games that encourage drinking water during particularly hot weather.
-The students themselves also share responsibility for these healthy practices, as one of them is in charge of the crew’s health and safety each day.
+The students themselves also share responsibility for these healthy practices, as one of them is in charge of checking in on the crew’s health and safety each day.
 All of our boats have a bimini (a canvas canopy over the cockpit area) that provides shade while onboard.

 We encourage students to bring their cell phones since this has proved to be the most dependable method of communication.
-Cell phones can be used while in transit to and from the Caribbean, but we collect them once students arrive at their destination.
+Cell phones can be used while in transit to and from the Caribbean, but we collect them once students arrive at their destination and have notified their families of their safe arrival.
 Cell phones would detract from the purpose of our adventures.
 During the program, there are opportunities for students to use their phones to call home every 5-6 days.
 Prior to the trip start date, parents will be given their teen’s itinerary including phone call schedules.
 We encourage you to check with your carrier for details on an international plan.
 Those traveling with smart phones should make sure that they disable the voice and data roaming capabilities, as these have proved to be costly charges.

 Parents can reach their son/daughter with messages through our base office on Tortola at 631-676-1203, and in case of an emergency, each fleet carries a cell phone.
+Our BVI office hours during the summer are Sunday to Sunday 8-5, but our office can often collect calls beyond these hours.
 Additionally, Mike Liese is in daily contact with all our programs and can be reached during the summer 24-hours a day on his cell phone at 284-499-1759.

-We’re sure you’ll be eager to keep up with your teen’s adventures in the Caribbean and it’s easy to do so with Trip Blogs on the Sail Caribbean website.
-You will be automatically subscribed to receive trip blogs to your email.
-If you want other family members to receive the Trip Blogs via email, please send us their email address.
+We’re sure you’ll be eager to keep up with your teen’s adventures in the Caribbean and it’s easy to do so with Trip Updates on the Sail Caribbean website.
+You will be automatically subscribed to receive Trip Updates to your email.
 Full details will be supplied after you enroll.
+Additionally, you can download photos every day from the Campanion App.
+The app is available in every app store and you will be able to use your CampInTouch account to log in.

 All Sail Caribbean instructors are handpicked from a pool of over a hundred candidates each year.
 Only those with excellent credentials from recognized sailing and scuba institutions or exceptional backgrounds in marine science and outdoor education are considered for positions.
 Because this is an important time in your life, and because this program can make such a positive impact on your personal growth, we require that all staff also have strong backgrounds in working with teenagers.
 Being a skilled sailor, diver, or marine biologist, is not enough.
 Personal interviews with our senior staff (most often Mike Liese), and extremely thorough reference and background checks are done without exception.